Whispered and Shouted

 Whispered and Shouted is the second studio album released by Contemporary Christian musician, Aaron Shust.
 It was released on June 5, 2007 and debuted at No. 151 on the Billboard 200.

 Background

 Aaron Shust said of the meaning behind the album's title; "I chose the title for the project as I considered how God reveals himself to us.
 He whispers in the wind and shouts in the waves that he loves us and hears us."

 Release

 Whispered and Shouted was released in the United States on June 5, 2007.
-It debuted at No. 151 on the Billboard 200 and No. 17 on Billboard's Top Independent Albums chart.
+It debuted at No. 151 on the Billboard 200 and No. 17 on Billboards Top Independent Albums chart.
 The first single released from the album was the song, "Give Me Words to Speak".

 Track listing

-All songs written by Aaron Shust, except when noted.